 Evaluation Committee

 The Evaluation Committee will be chaired by the CTAO Project Scientist or their designated representative.
-It will consist of six additional members, including individuals from the CTAO internal teams, each bringing expertise from different areas within the field of VHE gamma-ray astronomy.
+It will consist of five additional members, including individuals from the CTAO internal teams, each bringing expertise from different areas within the field of VHE gamma-ray astronomy.

 The chair is responsible for ensuring that the Evaluation Committee for the Werner Hofmann Scientific Award reflects diversity, with members representing a range of genders, age groups, geographical backgrounds, and scientific expertise, among other dimensions.
 Furthermore, the chair is committed to fostering an inclusive nomination process by actively encouraging the nomination of candidates of all genders, ethnicities, nationalities, and regions, including those from groups traditionally under-represented in science.
 The aim is to build a candidate pool that is both diverse and equitable.